VladAnaMaria/Dictionary/README.md

 # Dictionary
 -	made using HTML and Javascript
--	add the entered word to a list
+- implements an add word box and a search word box and displays corresponding messages
--	displays corresponding messages: if it was entered successfully, if it already exists in the list or if it contains spaces